How Can I Live When They Don't?

 Engaging with life, new roles, and distractions.

-This resonated deeply because it names the back-and-forth so many feel but blame themselves for.
-I've found it helpful to translate these modes into lived experiences of grief.
+This names the back-and-forth so many feel but blame themselves for.
+I find it helpful to translate these modes into lived experiences of grief.

 1. Moments of Rupture

-These are the moments the loss washes over you.
+These are the moments when the loss washes over you.
 You feel it in your body: a weight in your chest, a fatigue that sleep won't touch, a sudden catch in your throat.
 You might seek out old photos, or a memory might ambush you while you're doing the dishes.
-These moments, the pain is all you can focus on.
+In these moments, the pain is all you can focus on.

 This is the work of honoring the truth.
 You're tending to the love that's now expressed as pain.